 Like Naruto, The Legend of the Legendary Heroes is an action-packed anime full of plot twists and themes that tackle friendship, loyalty, and betrayal.

 - Genres: Action, Comedy, Supernatural, Demons, Martial Arts, Shounen

 - Episodes: 112

-After Yusuke Urameshi passes away in a car accident, he’s brought back to life under one condition: he must become a Spirit Detective.
+The story follows Yusuke Urameshi, a young boy who passes away in a car accident.
+However, he’s brought back to life under one condition: he must become a Spirit Detective.
 As a Spirit Detective, his job is to solve conflicts between humans and yokai.

 12. Fullmetal Alchemist: Brotherhood